 Raga Kalyani corresponds to Raag Yaman in the Hindustani scale.
-Raag Yaman is generally sung in the evening.
-Here is Prabha Atre singing a bandish in raag Yaman.
+Raag Yaman is an evening raag believed to be a creation of Amir Khusru.
+Here is Rashidh Khan singing raag Yaman.

 The melody made an easy transition to the silver screen.
 The song Abhi Na Jao Chodkar from the Hindi movie Hum Dono sung by Mohammed Rafi and Asha Bhonsale is based on raag Yaman.

 For more songs on film songs based on raag Yaman read here.